Poffertjes

 Preparation

 • In the bowl, beat the eggs with the sugar.
-Alternately, add the sifted flour and the warm milk.
-Still sifted, add the baking powder and, lastly, the melted butter.
+Alternately add the sifted flour and the warm milk.
+Also sifted, add the baking powder and finally the melted butter.

-• Heat the poffertjespan, (alternatively a cast iron griddle or non-stick pan works just as well) and with a squeeze bottle pour a quantity of batter without going over the edge.
+• Heat the poffertjespan, (alternatively, a cast iron plate or non-stick pan will work just as well) and with a basting bottle pour a small amount of batter without going over the edge.

-• As soon as you see a small swelling, immediately turn the poffertjes to prevent them from burning.
-Two minutes per side and they’re ready.
+• As soon as you see a small swelling, immediately flip the poffertjes to prevent them from burning.
+One minute per side, and they are ready.

 • Here they are ready.
-I preferred to accompany them with fresh fruit for breakfast, but if desired, they can be enjoyed with melted chocolate or jam.
+I preferred to accompany them with fresh fruit for breakfast, but they can also be enjoyed with melted chocolate or jam.

-• To finish, of course, plenty of powdered sugar on top of the poffertjes.
+• To conclude, naturally, plenty of powdered sugar over the poffertjes.

 FOLLOW ME